-A free “Congo Stories” study guide will be released in the beginning of December, designed to integrate into your curriculum, enhance knowledge base, and inspire engagement.
-If you’d like to be notified when the study guide is released, please sign up here: eno.ug/study-guide.
+The “Congo Stories” study guide is designed to integrate into your curriculum, enhance knowledge base, and inspire engagement.
+Download the study guide below.
+If you’d like to be notified about study guide updates, please sign up here.

 Explore the Democratic Republic of Congo further through videos and documentaries we recommend for classroom viewing, discussion, and further study.

 Merci Congo, a documentary about the tragic war in eastern Congo and several activists committed to making a difference, is now available for campus or group screenings for only $20 plus return shipping.
 Screen on BluRay or DVD.
 Please contact Natalie at firstname.lastname@example.org.
 Total running time 81 minutes.
 Director: Paul Freedman.